Brined Smoked Pork Chops Recipe

 Amount of Tender Quick is the recommended amount by the manufacturer.

-- Remove meat from the water and pat dry with paper towels.
+You can remove meat from the water now and pat dry with paper towels.

-- Preheat your Bradley Smoker to 200 degress F. Smoke for four hours, or until the internal meat temperature is 150 degrees F. is reached, using three hours of hickory smoke.
+Preheat your Bradley Smoker to 200°F. Smoke for four hours, or until the internal meat temperature of 150°F is reached, using three hours of hickory smoke.

-- You can now grill each individual pork chop; or you can freeze them and grill at a latter date.
-You will note that I recommend hot smoking until the internal temp hits 150 degrees F. You can smoke it less than fully cooked if you are going to cook it on the grill, but it is my preference to cook right through so that when you re-warm on the grill you do not have to worry about “cooking” it.
+You can now grill each individual pork chop, or you can freeze them and grill at a latter date.
+You will note that I recommend hot smoking until the internal temp hits 150°F. On the other hand, you can smoke it less than fully cooked, if you are going to cook it on the grill.
+But it is my preference to cook right through, so that when you re-warm on the grill, you do not have to worry about “cooking” it.